 Arkansas' Administrative Point System

 Arkansas' Administrative Point System is used to identify problem drivers.
-Points are assigned for various traffic violations ranging from failure to obey a traffic signal (3 points), reckless driving (8 points) and speeding 0-10 (3 points).
-A computer program searches all the driver records weekly and identifies the records which have fallen within a preset range for various sanctions.
-For example, 10-13 points a warning letter is issued telling the driver to be careful; 14 or more points a notice is sent to the licensee advising them of a proposed suspension action and advising them that they may have a hearing to discuss the proposed action.
+A point range of 3 – 14 points are assessed to all moving violations, depending on the severity of the violation.
+A speeding ticket for speed less than 15mph over the limit would be assessed 3 points, but a reckless driving violation would be assessed 8 points.
+When a ticket is added to a driver’s record that puts the driver at the threshold of 10-13 points, a warning letter is generated and mailed to the driver so that the driver will know that he/she could suffer driver license sanctions if additional violations continue to accumulate on the record.
+14 or more points a notice is sent to the licensee advising them of a proposed suspension action and advising them that they may have a hearing to discuss the proposed action.
 Persons with 14 to 17 points may be suspended for three months; 18 to 23 points may be suspended for six months; and 24 or more points may be suspended for one year.
 A hearing is automatically scheduled and they are subject to the Hearing officer's discretion, which ranges from no action, probation, restriction or suspension.
 If the licensee fails to attend hearing, the licensee is automatically suspended.

 Age Waiver (Hardship License)